FabLabSG/fablab-docs/README.md

 * Challenge Producer: (Vacant)<br>Runs various Challenges with the Makers Community for the beneficiaries.<br>Planning and keeping track of timelines, resources, and deliverables.

-* Marketing and Communications Executive: (Vacant) <br> Support the development of marketing plans and projects.
-Assist with the development and production of marketing material and content.
-Update and maintain digital marketing content on various platforms.
+* Marketing and Communications Executive: (Vacant)<br> Support the development of marketing plans and projects.<br>Assist with the development and production of marketing material and content.<br>Update and maintain digital marketing content on various platforms.

+* IT Architect: (Vacant)<br>Design and develop the IT infrastructure required for the operation of FabLab Singapore.

+* Finance Officer: (Vacant)<br>Manages and administers the funds available for the project.

 ## Resources, financial and quality plan